-- Read and understand your appliance warranty. - Arrange for your own contents and upgrades insurance from the date of occupancy (this is not covered in the condominium building insurance that is part of your condo fees). - Complete and submit your Carma Owner Registration Form (see D.1.5 below completed at your solicitor's office). - Your fan coil has a filter.
-This filter should be replaced at least every six months.
+Read and understand your appliance warranty.

+Arrange for your own contents and upgrades insurance from the date of occupancy (this is not covered in the condominium building insurance that is part of your condo fees).

+Complete and submit your Carma Owner Registration Form (see D.1.5 below - completed during PDI)

+Your fan coil has a filter.
+This filter should be replaced every three months.
 The fan coil also has a condensate drain which should be checked for any blockage each time the filter is changed.
-Please contact your Property Manager to purchase filters. - The filter in the range hood fan above the cooktop should also be cleaned on a monthly basis. - Do NOT use soap, ammonia-based cleaners, vinegar or detergents on your engineered flooring and never pour water (or allow it to pool) on the floor.
-To clean engineered floors, use a lightly damp cloth and/or a proper wood cleaner. - Use only liquid non-abrasive cleaners on ceran-top stoves, bathtubs, countertops and stainless-steel sinks. - Shut-off valves control water flow to individual plumbing fixtures and appliances.
+Please contact your Property Manager to purchase filters.

+The filter in the range hood fan above the cooktop should also be cleaned on a monthly basis.

+Do NOT use soap, ammonia-based cleaners, vinegar or detergents on your engineered flooring and never pour water (or allow it to pool) on the floor.
+To clean engineered floors use a lightly damp cloth and/or a proper wood cleaner.

+Use only liquid non-abrasive cleaners on ceran-top stoves, bathtubs, countertops and stainless steel sinks.

+Shut-off valves control water flow to individual plumbing fixtures and appliances.
 In the event of leak from a fixture or appliance, immediately shut off the valve to it.